Saint Vincent Beer: Beer Fuss

 Schnerr declined Kittell's request given the permission the monastery received in 1852 from Pope Pius IX.
 Since the local diocese did not control the monastery, Kittell petitioned Francesco Satolli, the Apostolic Delegate to the United States, to stop the archabbey from selling Saint Vincent Beer.
 Satolli did not forward Kittell's letter to Pope Leo XIII but wrote to Schnerr asking him to stop the large-scale production of alcohol due to the "evil of intemperance" and the work of the Catholic temperance movement.
 Kittell also applied pressure from within the church and engaged in a media campaign against the monks by writing anti-Saint Vincent Archabbey articles in the Catholic Citizen and the Western Watchman.
 Kittell suggested that the archabbey and its seminary and college take after the University of Notre Dame, a thriving Catholic institution of higher education that did not need to produce alcohol to balance its finances.

 The Catholic priest and temperance advocate George Zurcher released his Monks and Their Decline pamphlet in 1898.
 Zurcher criticized the archabbey for brewing and not joining the temperance movement and mocked the post-nominal letters of Benedictines, OSB, claiming that they should stand for "the Order of Sacred Brewers", claiming the monks were contributing to the drunkenness of lay Catholics.
 The pamphlet brought the monastery into the popular consciousness outside of Pennsylvania.
 After being prompted by Martin Ignatius Joseph Griffin, a prominent historian of the Catholic Church, the New York Voice, a newspaper run by the Prohibition Party, released a "sensationalized exposé" about the archabbey, college, and brewery in April 1898.
 The monks responded with silence and the media lost interest in the story.

 Decline

 Due to the negative publicity and pressure from temperance groups, the monastery discontinued sales on April 29, 1899.
 For the next 18 years, the monks continued to brew the beverage for internal use.
 The brewery closed after Aurelius Stehle was elected coadjutor archabbot in 1918.
 The following year the Eighteenth Amendment to the United States Constitution was ratified, which started the Prohibition era.
 Officially, the brewery building was used for storage for the farm in subsequent years, but monks may have made some bootleg beer there as well.
 On January 13, 1926, most of the brewery buildings burned down in the middle of the night.
 The ruins of the brewery complex stood until 1995 when they were demolished during the restoration of the gristmill.
+The previous year, the archabbey's insurer refused to cover the gristmill and brewery site due to its deterioration.